NetQ Service Console

 The NetQ Telemetry Server provides access to the NetQ Service Console, a graphical user interface (GUI) for NetQ.
-The Service Console provides a command line interface for running NetQ commands.
+The service console in turn provides terminal access to any node in the fabric.

 The Cumulus NetQ Service Console utilizes elements of Portainer.
 You can read the Portainer license file here.

-The lower lefthand corner of the Service Console window displays information about the Telemetry Server:
+The lower lefthand corner of the service console window displays information about

 /etc/cts/redis/host.confand set the